vfmd/vfmd-spec/spec/for_implementers.md

 ### null block

-A null block element can be formed from a single _blank line_.
-A null block does not result in any output at all.
+The  _block-element line sequence_ for a null block element shall have a single _blank line_.

+A null block does not result in any output.